-Work Requests are required to document Homeowner requests for work to be done anywhere outside the walls of your home and certain types of work inside your home or your fenced-in backyard.
+Work (Maintenance or Architectural) Requests are required to document Homeowner requests for work to be done anywhere outside the walls of your home and certain types of work inside your home or your fenced-in backyard.
 The Work Request Procedure, including lists of certain types of requests that can be approved solely by the PM, can be found at: Lake Country Village Work Request Procedure.

-Work Requests are submitted to the Property Manager, preferably via our online form which can be found at: Work Request Form.
+Work (Maintenance or Architectural) Requests are submitted via the Buildium portal OR the Contact Us Form.
 (If you do not have online access, you may request a copy of the paper version, Form PM2, from the PM and mail it to our 10 Maine Rd. address.)
-In most cases Work Requests are sent to either the Landscape or the Building committee for review and recommendation to the board, which makes the final decision.
+In most cases Architectural Requests are sent to either the Landscape or the Building Committee for review and recommendation to the Board, which makes the final decision.

-A Work Request submitted to and approved by the HOA does not replace the need to obtain a building permit, per 7/19/16 Board minutes, from the city, if required.
+A request submitted to and approved by the HOA does not replace the need to obtain a building permit, per 7/19/16 Board minutes, from the city, if required.
 Homeowners are responsible to obtain any required permits and to provide a copy of same to the PM if required for any work to be performed on the common area.

-All changes and alterations made by homeowners to the common area through 9-1-2008 are grandfathered in.
+All changes and alterations made by Homeowners to the common area through 9-1-2008 are grandfathered in.
 Thereafter changes will require permission.

-NOTE: All requests for work must be submitted either via our online form or a Work Request form "PM 2".
-Requests for work to be done that are submitted in other ways, such as emails, website Contact-Us forms, mailed notes, voicemails, phone calls, etc. will not be accepted as official Work Requests, will not be logged and are not subject to any rules for handling.
+NOTE: All requests for work must be submitted via Buildium or the Contact Us Form.
+Requests for work to be done that are submitted in other ways, such as emails, mailed notes, voicemails, phone calls, etc. will not be accepted as official Work Requests, and will not be logged and are not subject to any rules for handling.